eicorg/docs/eic-epics/ioc-deployment.md

 - For each deployed IOC instance, we need to set TOP from `envPaths` and add `cd ${TOP}` at the beginning of the st.cmd file and `cd ${IOC}` at the end of the st.cmd file (before init call).
 We also need a `config` file for the `manage-iocs` utility.

-- On EIC VM, the central NFS directory for deployment is under `/eic/release/epics`.
+- On EIC VM, the central NFS directory for deployment is under `/eic/epics`.
 Under this NFS-mounted central directory, we have

 ```
 release
  └── epics
      ├── modules
      ├── iocs (aka iocBoot)
-     └── opi
+     └── apps
 ```

-- Inside the `iocs` and `opi` directories, new directories can be created that reflect the tree structure of the users or group. `iocs` is same as `iocBoot`.
+- `iocs` is same as `iocBoot`.
 Here we just put each iocBoot instances.
-Both `iocs` and `opi` are hosted on GitHub at `https://github.com/eicorg/iocs` and `https://github.com/eicorg/opi` under the team controls/epics.
+The `iocs` directory is also hosted on GitHub at `https://github.com/eicorg/iocs` under the team controls/epics.
 The idea is individual IOC module or apps repository can have template iocBoot and OPI files.
-But all production iocBoot instances and OPI files are under version control from separate mono repositories.
+But all production iocBoot instances and OPI files are under version control using separate mono repositories.
+OPI screens are saved under individual ioc.

 - If non-NFS deployment is preferred, use the `/epics/iocs` directory.